cmerwich/participant-analysis/readme.md

 MiMi produces descriptive statistics in tables and a graph for the mention detection and coreference resolution stages.

 ### 7. Inter-annotator Agreement Analysis of the Annotations and MiMi
-in the [iaa-ann-vs-mimi](https://github.com/cmerwich/participant-analysis/tree/master/iaa-ann-vs-mimi) folder MiMi's results are crossvalidated with the authors' coreference annotations (available through [analyseParticipants](https://github.com/cmerwich/participant-analysis/blob/master/tf_conversion/analyseParticipants.ipynb), since they are based on a similar ontology, namely the [annotation model](https://github.com/cmerwich/participant-analysis/blob/master/annotation/annotation_model.ipynb)).
+In the [iaa-ann-vs-mimi](https://github.com/cmerwich/participant-analysis/tree/master/iaa-ann-vs-mimi) folder MiMi's results are crossvalidated with the authors' coreference annotations (available through [analyseParticipants](https://github.com/cmerwich/participant-analysis/blob/master/tf_conversion/analyseParticipants.ipynb), since they are based on a similar ontology, namely the [annotation model](https://github.com/cmerwich/participant-analysis/blob/master/annotation/annotation_model.ipynb)).
 This comparison gives an impression of both the quality of the annotations and the quality of the results that MiMi has produced.
 The comparison is done in [validation](https://github.com/cmerwich/participant-analysis/blob/master/iaa-ann-vs-mimi/validation.ipynb)

 ### 8. Confrontation
-[Add Description]
+The [confrontation](https://github.com/cmerwich/participant-analysis/blob/master/confrontation/confrontation-ps75.ipynb) notebook aims to analyse Psalm 75 - as test case - with the coreference data that has been produced by the coreference annotation method and coreference resolution algorithm MiMi.
+Search functions are used to analyse the entities that have been detected in Psalm 75.
+The search results are brought into discussion with exegetical commentaries on Psalm 75.
+I refer to my dissertation for this in-depth discussion.

 ### Issues or fixes
 TO DO Shorterm